had0j/io_qp2_rule_eng/readme.md

 > Note: Based on this formula it can be calculated that while completely idle, when at Climb Speed rank R's maximum experience amount, it can naturally climb `20R/(R+1)` meters (approaches limit of 20), whereas in EX it is `12R/(R+1)` (approaches limit of 12)

+> Note 2: If starting from a very high rank, you can drop to a negative rank by losing lots of ranks every frame through experience loss and rank skipping!
+Under an empty experience meter, starting from rank 6547 or above results in stopping at a negative rank with 0 experience; when this happens, if you do any experience-gaining actions, then the rank loss every frame will be continued and accelerated...

+> Note 3: If you start from certain ranks, there's even a chance of getting NaN rank

 ### Appearance

 You can view which Climb Speed you're at under the board, a simple text description of the appearances are shown below: